 Starting this blog was mostly an impulse decision.
-I had previously had a couple blogs, none of which I kept up with long.
-I had been feeling lately like I wanted to start blogging again, and I went from making that decision to publishing my first post, all in less than 24 hours.
+I was in desperate need of a creative outlet, and I went from making the decision to start a blog to publishing my first post, all in less than 24 hours.
 Now let me first say, this isn’t something I would recommend to anyone who wants to blog seriously.
 I put very little thought into my blog’s name, design, or purpose.
 My first post consisted of a picture of me and a short introduction about myself.
 The posts I published in the following months weren’t much different.
 Now, years later, it’s safe to say I’ve learned a lot.
 Some of the things I learned have been pleasant surprises, some not so much.
 Nonetheless, I definitely wish I had known some of them before I started blogging!

 You’re Not Always Going to Love It